 Going to St Maarten is a fascinating Caribbean experience: from its fabulous white sand beaches with turquoise waves lapping the shore to its happy and resilient population and spectacular natural environment.
 Add to all of that a rich culture forged from legends of pirates and a rich mix of different races and cultures, giving St. Martin/St. Maarten a very unique essence.
 Key to that uniqueness is the fact that St. Martin/St. Maarten is really two islands in one!
 Most tourists arrive at the Dutch side, Sint Maarten, while the French-owned Saint-Martin has its own traditions and character.
 The border between the two is free and open.

-To help you plan, here are the most important things to know before going to St. Maarten:
+To help you plan, here are the most important things to do in St Maarten:

 Each side of the island has an airport, but the international Princess Juliana airport is located on the Dutch side, and most tourists who are going to St Maarten, arrive there.
 It should be noted that US citizens do not need a visa to enter St. Martin/St. Maarten.
 This typically allows for a 90-day stay, but US citizens can spend a total of 180 days maximum per every 365 days.
 Your passport must also be current, and proof of return or onward travel is required.
 No vaccinations are necessary to visit either side of the island.